ScottPeterJohnson/shade/README.md

 ## Usage
 ### Routing
-Shade does include support for routing, both basic and an annotation-based generator that allows for both typesafe URL construction and navigation.
+Shade does include support for routing, both basic and an annotation-based KSP code generator that allows for both typesafe URL construction and navigation.

-To use annotation-based routing, enable kapt then add `kapt "net.justmachinery:shade:VERSION"` to your gradle dependencies.
+To use annotation-based routing, enable KSP then add `ksp("net.justmachinery:shade:VERSION)"` to your gradle dependencies.
 Then, annotate an instance of `RoutingSpecBase` with `@GenerateRouting`.

 See the included RoutingTest for a sample.